junwei-artist/auto-jmp/frontend/content/help.md

 5. **Configure Analysis**: Select variables and configure settings
 6. **Run Analysis**: Start the analysis and monitor progress

+*Note: Visual workflow diagrams are available in the help interface to guide you through each step.*

 ### Supported File Formats
 - Excel files (.xlsx, .xls)
 - CSV files (.csv)